hpca01/SimpleTCP/README.md

 rtn -> Hello Stranger!
 ```

-If you're curious about headers in a standard GET request, you can  browse to `localhost:8080/index.html`, and you'll see the same message returned.
+If you're curious about headers in a standard GET request, you can  browse to `localhost:8080/index.html`, and you'll see the same message returned(not done yet).

 When you're done and want to clean up the artifacts:
 ```